 One thing I find startling is that tax evasion is so blatant.
 Everywhere you go, people are trying to avoid documenting their income and paying taxes.
 Everywhere.

 Imagine my surprise when I had to have dental surgery in Athens to remove a wisdom tooth and the dentist began haggling with me about the price of the surgery.
-He was bidding prices as of we were haggling over a scarf at an Arabian souk.
+He was bidding prices as though we were haggling over a scarf at an Arabian souk.
 Arguably he had an unfair advantage following my anesthesia and swollen chipmunk cheeks.

 You can’t blame the locals though, the tax is incredibly high.
 People that are self-employed such as I have to pay huge fees upfront that cripples them.
 I don’t see this situation going anywhere fast.